muratk3n/thirdwave/en/README.md

 ---

-We need voluntery, "monetized likes" scheme tied to a new crypto.
-Fast payment tech, connect to a naming system (akin to Twitter checkmark), then while listening to a song (downloaded from .. wherever), if liked send small payment to just a name.
+Docu shows challenges around paying for content in a post-industrial era.
+My take: we need voluntery, "monetized likes" scheme tied to a new crypto.
+Fast payment tech, connect to a naming system (akin to Twitter checkmark), then while listening to a song (downloaded from
+.. wherever), if liked, u send small payment to just a name.
 Bee Gees?
 Weekend?
-Send it.
+Send it to that name and it gets routed to the artist.

 ---